MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/knowledge-base-search-methods.md

 # Search the knowledge base on portals

-Having a knowledge base on the portal makes it a customer self-service portal, where you can access and search for knowledge articles through simple queries.
-This helps resolve issues and makes information easily accessible.
+Having a knowledge base on the portal makes it a customer self-service portal where you can access and search for knowledge articles through simple queries.
+This functionality helps resolve issues and makes information easily accessible.
 You can search for your knowledge articles by selecting **Knowledge Base** from your portal.

-You can search for a knowledge article after it has been published to the portal.
+You can search for a knowledge article after it's published to the portal.
 For more information, go to [Publish knowledge articles](publish-ka.md#publish-knowledge-articles).
 You can also share knowledge articles as URLs on an external portal.
 For more information, go to [Set up knowledge management](set-up-knowledge-management-embedded-knowledge-search.md#set-up-knowledge-management).

 The following are the search options that you can use to search the knowledge base on the portal: